asifhameed/User-management-system/README.md

 ● Regular users should not have permission to delete user accounts.

-Additionally, please create a job in Laravel that runs periodically to delete users who have been blocked for 48 hours or longer.
-Please follow the provided steps to complete this task.
-Also, remember to notify the user via email one day before deleting their account.
+Additionally, create a job in Laravel that runs periodically to delete users who have been blocked for 48 hours or longer.
+Also, notify the user via email one day before deleting their account.